arnold-c/OutbreakDetection/manuscript/manuscript.typ

 The performance of an outbreak detection system is highly sensitive to the structure and level of background noise in the simulation.
 Despite setting the mean daily noise incidence to equivalent values for the dynamical and static simulations, we observed drastically different results.

-Under the assumption that non-measles febrile rash is relatively static in time (static noise scenarios), imperfect (RDT-like) diagnostics can perform as well as, if not better than, perfect (ELISA-like) tests at moderate to high testing rates, and at a fraction of the cost @brownRapidDiagnosticTests2020.
+Under the assumption that non-measles febrile rash is relatively static in time (static noise scenarios), imperfect (RDT-like) diagnostics can perform as well as, if not better than, perfect (ELISA-like) tests at moderate to high testing rates.
+RDTs for measles are expected to be less expensive than ELISAs, which could lead to overall savings in surveillance systems at a given testing rate, and/or may allow for higher testing rates for the same or lower cost in resource limited settings @brownRapidDiagnosticTests2020.
 However, if it is expected that the noise is dynamic and substantially larger in magnitude than the target infection ($gt.eq Lambda (4)$), imperfect tests cannot overcome their accuracy limitations through higher testing rates, saturating at c.
 80% accuracy, relative to 93% achieved with perfect tests.
 This discrepancy occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise on any one day varies throughout the dynamical noise time series, exacerbating the increase in false positive and negative test results as the diagnostic's sensitivity and specificity declines.
 Under extremely high dynamical noise levels ($gt.eq Lambda (6)$), the relative paucity of true outbreak periods to non-outbreak periods creates a severely imbalanced data set (c.
 14% of the time series is within an outbreak period), such that the optimal detection strategy with imperfect diagnostic tests and moderately high testing rates is to maintain a perpetual alert status.
 In a realistic scenario, this is clearly not a feasible outbreak detection and response strategy.